gpzhu/enmRoute/README.md

 ## Example 1

-This is a basic practice which guide you step by step to generate survey route.
-The first step is to change Ecological Niche Model suitability prediction into binary prediciton, which were then transformed into polygons/patches.
+This is a basic approach which guides the user step by step to generate a survey route.
+The first step is to change the Ecological Niche Model suitability prediction into a binary prediction.
+The binary predictive surface is then transformed into polygons/patches.
-Two procedures were proceed to prioritize these patches, by removing tiny patches (here < 5km2) and discarding lwo capacity index (CI) ranked patches (here, 10 CI rear patches).
+Two procedures are employed to prioritize these patches, by removing tiny patches (here < 5km2) and discarding low capacity index (CI) ranked patches (here, 10 CI rear patches).

+User inputs data
+Occurrence data (occ): an occurrence data with two columns of longitude and latitude for converting suitability into binary predictions.
+Suitability prediction (sdm): a raster surface representing suitability prediction, that could be attained using ecological niche model.
+Patch size limit (p): minimum patch size that should be considered in the surveying.
+Capacity index limit (r): capacity index used to discard low suitability patches.

 ``` r
 ### read system file data ###